Buying a Car after Bankruptcy

 Car dealers usually have multiple lenders they do business with, typically running the gamut from top-notch to truly horrible.
 You may not be able to get a loan from the best lenders, and you don't want a loan from the worst lender.
 But if you follow the advice on this page, you'll have a better chance of getting a decent deal from one of the lenders in the middle.

 Capital One is also pretty accommodating.
-They offered me a blank check car loan a couple of years after my discharge.
+They offered me a blank check car loan a year or two after my discharge.
 That's where they literally mail you a blank check that can be used at any of many dealerships to buy a car up to the pre-approved amount of the loan.
-They wanted 16 percent interest, as I recall, which really wasn't that horrible for someone who'd recently filed bankruptcy.
+They wanted 16 percent interest, as I recall, which really wasn't that horrible for someone fresh out of bankruptcy.
 But I decided to wait and keep driving my old beater until I could get a better deal.

 Which brings me to my next point: When considering financing offers from lenders, be realistic.
 You're bankrupt.
 Don't expect zero down and zero percent financing six months after your discharge.
 Maybe on your next purchase you can get that kind of deal, but not on this one.
 I'm not saying to allow yourself to be ripped off, but don't expect the same terms that people with great credit get.

 If a dealer or other lender can get you an interest rate in the single digits with a recent bankruptcy on your record, that's pretty darn good.
 If they can get you 6 percent, that's fantastic.
 Kiss that dealer on the cheek.
 And if they can get you less than 6 percent, then you should kiss them on the lips and name your next child after them.